ritza-co/handbook/docs/how-we-work/invoicing-guidelines.md

 Please make the invoice out to

 ```
-Ritza
+Ritza B.V.
 Kwikstaartlaan 42
 Unit E1992
 3704GS Zeist
 The Netherlands

+VAT number: NL864041895B01
+KVK registration: 86666606
 ```

-and email as an attachment in PDF format to invoices@ritza.co.
+Email the invoice as an attachment in PDF format to invoices@ritza.co.
 Please do not send links to invoices hosted online.
+The email should have exactly one attachment (the invoice), and send one email per invoice if sending multiple invoices.

 ## Payment